-UK is the epicentre of technology revolution and some of the leading tech companies such as Amazon, Facebook, Alibaba etc. are shifting their offices to the north of the capital, mostly, as these are cheaper and cost effective cities.
-Asian investors are still buying in Europe, and, Chinese constitute 50 per cent of the acquisitions as per Real Capital Analytics data.
+The UK is the epicenter of the technology revolution and some of the leading tech companies such as Amazon, Facebook, Alibaba etc. are shifting their offices to the north of the capital, mostly, as these are cheaper and cost-effective cities.
+Asian investors are still buying in Europe, and, Chinese constitute 50 percent of the acquisitions as per Real Capital Analytics data.
 Singaporean investor Ascendas REIT invested £257.5 million towards Griffen Group UK Holdings in UK logistics.

-The UK government’s announcement to increase stamp duty by 3 per cent, for companies not registered to pay tax, got mixed response from overseas investors.
-Currently, the northern powerhouse in Britain including Liverpool, Manchester, Leeds, Salfords and others are centre of the investment boom with more than 9000 schemes in the last 3 years.
+The UK government’s announcement to increase stamp duty by 3 percent, for companies not registered to pay tax, got a mixed response from overseas investors.
+Currently, the northern powerhouse in Britain including Liverpool, Manchester, Leeds, Salford and others are centre of the investment boom with more than 9000 schemes in the last 3 years.

 The northern powerhouse is the new investment hub where dramatic transformation has been made with the increase in investment towards local infrastructure, improved transportation, communication links, faster internet and inflow of businesses such as Burberry, KPMG, and BBC that led to the creation of new jobs such as up to 6000 new jobs in the hub of Leeds.

 In 2017, the region attracted a total of 8 projects through foreign direct investment and this was 10th highest investments, which generated more than 7000 jobs.
 Unemployment level dropped during this time.

 Connectively and transportation